What is a deep freezer?

 How much electricity does a deep freezer use?

 Deep freezers and refrigerators of similar size typically have about the same electricity requirements.
 However, if you use your deep freezer for longer-term storage and do not open the door as often, it may help prevent the loss of cold temperature inside.
+Learn more about how a freezer works.

 What is the purpose of a deep freezer?